 You should be holding regular meetings with your staff to keep them in the loop about what's going on behind the scenes at the restaurant.
 Staff that believes a restaurant is doing well financially are not as likely to try to upsell customers or provide better service.
 So if numbers are down, let them know, and involve them in the solution.

 7. Google My Business

 Similar to the last tip, you need to be maximizing your online outreach to attract as many customers as possible.
-One quick and easy way to accomplish this is by claiming your Google my Business account.
-Your google my business profile is the first thing your customers see when they google your restaurant name.
+One quick and easy way to accomplish this is by claiming your Google My Business account.
+Your Google my business profile is the first thing your customers see when they google your restaurant name.
 Sometimes they even show up when they search a certain cuisine or area.

-By filling out your google my business profile, you are ensuring that any customer that stumbles upon it can quickly view your hours, contact number, location , and even directly make a table reservation or make an online order.
+By filling out your google my business profile, you are ensuring that any customer that stumbles upon it can quickly view your hours, contact number, location, and even directly make a table reservation or make an online order.

 8. Get Online and on Social Media

 We don’t mean to add wifi to your restaurant, even though that’s not such a bad idea.
-We mean establish a social media presence.
+We mean to establish a social media presence.
 In this day and age, if you haven’t created social media accounts for your restaurant, you are going to get left behind.
 Social media is a great way to promote your latest offers and menu items to your followers for free.
 And if that isn’t enough, you can pay to promote your posts to reach a much wider audience.

 Customers are much more likely to order an item they’ve seen online before even visiting the restaurant.